Sarir

-Sarir or Serir was a medieval Christian state lasting from the 6th or 7th century to the 12th century in the mountainous regions of modern-day Dagestan.
+Sarir or Serir was a medieval Christian state lasting from the 6th or 7th century to the 12th century in the mountainous regions of modern-day Dagestan in southern Russia.
 Its name is derived from the Arabic word for "throne" and refers to a golden throne that was viewed as a symbol of royal authority.

 Origin

 Sarir was first documented as a political entity in the 6th century AD.
 The memory of its foundation was transmitted orally among the Caucasian Avars.
-According to one legend, the kingdom was established by a Persian general who was sent to control the Caucasus by a Sassanian king.
+According to one legend, the kingdom was established by a Persian general who was sent to control the Caucasus by a Sasanian king.
 This legend is corroborated by the names of local kings, which are normally of Persian or even Syrian etymology.

+According to the 10th-century Arab geographer al-Masudi the king of Sarir was a descendant of the 5th-century Sasanian king Bahram V. The first king allegedly arrived in Dagestan as an emissary of Yazdegerd III, bringing with him the Sasanian throne and the imperial treasure after the Sasanian empire had been defeated by the Arabs in the 7th century.
+To protect the throne he established a hereditary reign.
+The 9th-century geographer al-Ya'qubi noted that the golden throne of Sarir was a gift of the 6th-century shah Khosrow I Anushirvan.
+The king of Sarir reportedly titled himself as sahib al-sarir ("master of the throne") as well as khaqan al-jabal ("khagan of the mountain") and wahrazan-shah (possibly "king of the Avars"), titles he had allegedly received from the Sasanian shah.
+These reports suggest that the kings of Sarir tried to back their authority by claiming a relationship with the Sasanians.
+During the Iranian Renaissance of the 10th and 11th centuries it was common among both Muslim and Christian rulers of the Iranian world and its periphery to express their legitimacy in reference to the Sasanians.

 Sarir bordered the Khazars to the north, the Durdzuks to the west and northwest, the Georgians and Derbent to the south.
 As the state was Christian, Arab historians erroneously viewed it as a dependency of the Byzantine Empire.
 The capital of Sarir was the city of Humraj, tentatively identified with the modern-day village Khunzakh.
 The king resided in a remote fortress at the top of a mountain.